Facebook Pixel Skip to main content

 The 4 Pillars of Legal Diligence

 Before signing an agreement or transferring funds, verify the following four documents exist and align perfectly.
+Our comprehensive 12-point developer evaluation guide walks through each step — from verifying track record and reviewing legal documentation to assessing crop projections and identifying scam signals.

 • The Encumbrance Certificate (EC): The EC acts as a comprehensive log of all registered transactions against the specific land parcel.
 You must obtain an EC covering at least the last 15, preferably 30 years, to ensure there are no unlisted mortgages, active legal disputes (lis pendens), or third-party claims on the land.

 • The Patta / Chitta: In Tamil Nadu, the Patta is the ultimate record of ownership maintained by the revenue department, while the Chitta logs the classification (dry or wet) and extent (area) of the land.
 The name on the Patta MUST match the name on the sale deed you are executing.
+For a complete 8-point checklist of what to verify before buying TN farmland — from Patta verification to Panchami land risks — read our guide to buying agricultural land in Tamil Nadu.

 • The Family Tree / Intangible Claims: Agricultural land is notoriously prone to ancestral disputes.
 A robust due diligence process requires verifying the family tree of the seller.
 If the seller inherited the land, you need clearance from all legal heirs (sisters, brothers, children) relinquishing their rights via a registered Release Deed or obtaining their signatures as consenting witnesses on the main Sale Deed.